Blog>Trade>Growing your trade business>What’s the average pest controller salary?

 Consider your service area

-You’ll need to decide how far you’re willing to travel to carry out jobs.
+But you’ll need to decide how far you’re willing to travel to carry out jobs.

 The further you travel, the more homeowners you’ll be able to target with your marketing.
-But at the same time, travelling further will come with more travel expenses which will eat into your profit.
+But at the same time, travelling further will come with more expenses which will eat into your profit.

 Join Checkatrade!

 Last (but certainly not least!) the best way to grow your new business is by joining Checkatrade.
-We’re the ‘tick people trust,’ with 8 out of 10 people saying they would choose a trade endorsed by Checkatrade compared to one that isn’t*.

-Win work for your pest control business
+Boost the visibility of your pest control business

 Thousands of homeowners look for pest controllers on Checkatrade